Silverwolf90/inconsolata-js-ligatures/README.md

 # Inconsolata + JavaScript Ligatures

 This is the font of Inconsolata with some ligatures mostly useful for people writing JavaScript.
 There are a few other modifications in addition to ligatures.
+All the ligatures were originally taken from [Fira Code](https://github.com/tonsky/FiraCode) although I slightly modified some.

 ### Ligatures